Forming a US LLC from Pakistan: Complete Guide (2026)

 | Pakistani bank account | PKR conversion + local operations | Receives transfers from US accounts for personal/local expenses |

-For the full setup process, see Mercury vs Wise vs Relay: Which Bank for Non-US Founders?
+Full setup process: Mercury vs Wise vs Relay: Which Bank for Non-US Founders?

 FAQ